 The key science goals

 The SKA will be able to conduct transformational science, breaking new ground in astronomical observations.
-SKA scientists have focussed on 5 key science goals for the telescope, each of which will re-define our understanding of space as we know it.
+SKA scientists have focussed on various key science goals for the telescope, each of which will re-define our understanding of space as we know it.

 From challenging Einstein’s seminal theory of relativity to the limits, looking at how the very first stars and galaxies formed just after the big bang, in a way never before observed in any detail, helping scientists understand the nature of a mysterious force known as dark energy, the discovery of which gained the Nobel prize for physics, through to understanding the vast magnetic fields which permeate the cosmos, and, one of the greatest mysteries known to humankind…are we alone in the Universe, the SKA will truly be at the forefront of scientific research.